w3f/polkadot-wiki/docs/general/polkadot-uc.md

 where an AMM regulates the price targeting 100% usage.
 Bulk Coretime can be placed in this market, and sale revenues are split between Coretime providers (i.e. validators).

-Instantaneous Coretime is Purchased by parachains though collators to boost throughput and/or reduce latency with extra cores, and power core contracts.
+Instantaneous Coretime is purchased by applications though collators to boost throughput and/or reduce latency with extra cores, and power more exotic core contracts.